-- 4.29.
+4.29.
 The District Council maintains a dedicated resource to monitor planning obligations to ensure the efficient monitoring of planning obligations and processing of queries on such matters.
-The District Council therefore expects developers to contribute towards the subsequent monitoring of planning obligations. - 4.30.
-The tasks undertaken to monitor developments and planning obligations include: - Update the database with details of the planning obligation. - Liaison with the case officer and developers on trigger points. - Sending notification to developers on contributions due as appropriate. - Liaison with the County Council and town and parish councils. - Sending notifications on discharge of planning obligations. - Preparation of reports to release monies for appropriate infrastructure projects. - 4.31.
-The costs for monitoring developments and planning obligations will be reviewed on an annual basis and will be published on the District Council's website: www.midsussex.gov.uk. - 4.32.
+The District Council therefore expects developers to contribute towards the subsequent monitoring of planning obligations.

+4.30.
+The tasks undertaken to monitor developments and planning obligations include:

+- Update the database with details of the planning obligation. - Liaison with the case officer and developers on trigger points. - Sending notification to developers on contributions due as appropriate. - Liaison with the County Council and town and parish councils. - Sending notifications on discharge of planning obligations. - Preparation of reports to release monies for appropriate infrastructure projects.

+4.31.
+The costs for monitoring developments and planning obligations will be reviewed on an annual basis and will be published on the District Council's website: www.midsussex.gov.uk in the future.

+4.32.
 The County Council also monitors contributions paid directly to them.
-The County Council has indicated that it will start to charge a monitoring fee for S106 agreements. - 4.33.
+The County Council does not currently apply a monitoring fee, however, it reserves the right to apply a monitoring fee

+4.33.
 The District Council will require its legal costs to be met (whether or not a matter proceeds to completion).
-You are advised to seek independent legal advice before entering any

-- planning obligation or deed.
+You are advised to seek independent legal advice before entering any planning obligation or deed.
 The District Council's legal team will usually require a Solicitor's undertaking in relation to costs at the outset of a matter.
 The District Council's legal team can provide an estimate of costs.
-The County Council also requires its legal costs to be met. - 4.34.
+The County Council also requires its legal costs to be met.

+4.34.
 The securing of such fees is not relevant to the determination of planning applications and does not constitute a reason for the granting of planning permission.
-As such, the provisions of Regulation 122 of the CIL Regulations47 do not apply.
+As such, the provisions of Regulation 122 of the CIL Regulations do not apply.